Various studies have found high contamination levels in the US home water supply in recent years.

 Water Treatment Methods: Detailed Reviews

-Thus, to understand and choose the best water treatment method for your household water supply, go through the detailed reviews of each system below.
+Thus, to understand and choose the best water treatment method for your entire household water supply, go through the detailed reviews of each system below.

 Reverse Osmosis

-An RO (Reverse Osmosis) home water filtration system treats impure water wherein a thin semi-permeable membrane is used.
+An RO (Reverse Osmosis) house water filtration system treats impure water wherein a thin semi-permeable membrane is used.
 This process takes place by using high pressure on the side of dirty water so that only water molecules can pass through the membrane’s tiny pores, leaving behind impurities.

 Advantages